 Ability to effectively determine suitable sampling site characteristics.

-Sucralose as a possible tracer for ESOCs
+Sucralose as a possible tracer for ESOC

 In the aquatic environment, tracers are compounds that can indicate different water sources and are used to investigate whether other compounds associated with these sources might be present.
 Previous studies (Labare et al. 1993; Soh et al., 2011) have detected sucralose in ambient waters with wastewater and recreational (i.e. boating, swimming) influence.
 Sucralose, an artificial sweetener commercially marketed as Splenda™, is not metabolized to any significant degree by our bodies and passes into our wastewater treatment plants and septic systems (Soh et al., 2011).
 The clear majority of sucralose passes through these treatment systems without degrading or partitioning to the biosolids (Labare et al., 1993).
 It is not affected by chlorination treatment and has a low affinity to granular active carbon waste treatment processes.
 Research has demonstrated that biodegradation of sucralose is a slow process with limited microbial action (Labare et al., 1993).
 These findings indicate that sucralose is a good tracer for human wastewater discharges.
 Therefore, the compound was added to the surface and ground water Status and Trend Monitoring Networks for the 2012 calendar year.